nathankw/sruns-monitor/README.rst

   * `watchdir`: (Required) The directory to monitor for new sequencing runs. remove it.
 Defaults to 604800 (1 week).

+The user-supplied configuration file is validated in the Monitor agains a built-in schema.

 Tracking workflow state
 =======================
 The state of the workflow for a given run directory is tracked both locally in a SQLite database